RIKEN-RCCS/lens3/v1/doc/setting.md

 Lens3 needs a couple of services as depicted in the configuration figure above.
 A (reverse) proxy can be any server, but Apache HTTP Server is used in this setting.
-Redis runs at port=6378.
-Lens3-Mux and Lens3-Api are Lens3 services, and Lens3-Mux runs at port=8003 and Lens3-Api run at port=8004.
+A key-value database server, Redis, runs at port=6378.
+Lens3-Mux and Lens3-Api are Lens3 services, and they run at port=8003 and port=8004.
 The proxy is set up to forward requests to Lens3-Mux and Lens3-Api.

 A pseudo user "lens3" is the owner of the services, who is given a privilege of a "sudoers".
-Optionally, "lens3-admin" represents an administrator, anyone who can can access Lens3 package and a configuration file.  ("lens3-admin" can be "lens3").
+An optional second pseudo user "lens3-admin" represents an administrator, anyone who can can access Lens3 package and a configuration file.

 We assume RedHat/Rocky 8.8 and Python 3.9 at this writing (in June 2023).

-* Python
-  * 3.9 and later

 * Services
   * HTTP Proxy (port=433)